 4 dead, 1 injured in single-car crash in western New York

-BURN, N.Y.
-(AP) — Police say four people were killed and another was injured in a single-car crash in western New York.
+BURNS, N.Y.
+(AP) — Authorities say four people were killed and another was injured when a car full of teenagers crashed in western New York.

-The crash happened at 4:30 a.m.
-Saturday in the town of Burns in Allegany County.
+School district officials said three of the dead in Saturday morning's crash in the town of Burns were Dansville High School students, as was the injured person.

-New York state police say a vehicle carrying five people ran a stop sign at a T intersection and crashed into an embankment and a tree.
+New York state police said a vehicle carrying five people ran a stop sign at a T intersection at 4:30 a.m. and crashed into an embankment and a tree.

 The driver and three passengers were pronounced dead at the scene.
 The fourth passenger was taken to a hospital in stable condition.